oarsh001/rshell/README.md

 The ls command will sometimes return as having failed despite running succesfully.

 Nested paranthesis are buggy, certain combinations of parantheses will not execute correctly.

+The dd and Test commands with parameters/arguments within paranthesis do not execute correctly, only the single cd and test command inside parantheseses work as expected.